averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 3. **No load balancer needed** - The absence of `-LoadBalancerFrontendIpConfiguration` is what makes it Direct Connect.
 This saves costs and reduces complexity.

-4. **The Private Endpoint IP is correct** - When you see traffic going to `10.250.0.x` instead of `192.120.10.36`, that's expected.
+4. **The Private Endpoint IP is correct** - When you see traffic going to `10.250.0.x` , that's expected.
 The Private Endpoint abstracts the backend IP by design.

 5. **NSG rules are critical** - Make sure your APIM's NSG allows inbound traffic from the Private Link Service subnet.
 This is often the cause of connection timeouts.